-These are the trail publications that I authored or was the principal.
-Click on the cover page or title for a full text .pdf of the publication.
+These are the trail publications that I authored, principal, editor, or contributed.
+Click on the cover page or title for a full text Pdf or Jpeg of the publication.

 During the six years I was a student at the University of South Carolina in Columbia, SC I was teaching a weekend bicycle touring class in their P.E.
 Department.
 Many of my class projects were bicycle related.
 I didn’t have a car, I biked everywhere.
 When it was time to pick a topic for my thesis I was ready to pick another bicycle topic when I spoke with my adviser – Dr. Janiskee.
 He said I needed to branch out, he said I was to focused on bicycling, especially road bicycling and touring.